danandsem/Stargaze/README.md

 - Learn the basics of MM
 - Make the following features:
 *The whole theme of the mod is these stones that one can make a potion from.
 The potion makes you invoulnarable to damage for a few seconds, but with a twist.
-The so-called shield from the potion brakes when hit an spefic amount of times.
+The so-called shield from the potion brakes when hit a spefic amount of times.
 The amout is determined by the level of the potion.
 Basicly, only quantity matters if you want to break the 'defence' of the potion.*